Recap: Doctor Who S16 E2 "The Pirate Planet"

 - Two-Headed Coin: The Doctor uses one to settle a disagreement; it's legal tender from a planet ruled by two kings.

 - Walk the Plank: But no water at the bottom, but hard rock.
+The Captain wishes to invoke the Disney Villain Death trope on plank-walkers.

 - Wicked Witch: Xanxia doesn't have any magical powers, but her method of keeping herself alive, her real body's withered, decrepit appearance, and her mannerisms all hit the right notes.